Srijan-Arya/Credit-Score-Classifier/README.md

 #### Gradient Boosting Classifier 🚀

 - **Hyperparameters Tuned**:
-  - `n_estimators`: Number of boosting stages to be run
+  - `n_estimators`: Number of boosting stages to run
   - `learning_rate`: Shrinks the contribution of each tree
   - `max_depth`: Maximum depth of the individual trees